Traffic Calming Policy Review

 More broadly, the City’s Active Transportation Master Plan and Active Transportation Implementation Plan provide a long-term roadmap for active transportation in Kingston for all ages and abilities through a multi-disciplinary approach, including infrastructure, programming, and operational investments.
 This includes the construction of prioritized sidewalk segments and pedestrian crossings that support safe walking trips and neighbourhood connections.

-How do I request traffic calming measures for our street?
+• How do I request traffic calming measures for our street?

-emarin asked almost 3 years ago
+emarin asked over 3 years ago

 Thank you for your question.
 Under the proposed policy update, you can submit a neighbourhood transportation issue through its main customer service channels (contact@cityofkingston.ca or by calling 613-546-0000).
 If the primary issue is determined to be a speeding or traffic volume issue, traffic calming may be considered in the following ways: